 Sentinel Monitoring of Salt Marshes in the Narragansett Bay National Estuarine Research Reserve

-The Narragansett Bay Research Reserve is located over 2,400 acres of upland habitat and 1,730 acres of estuarine water across four islands in the bay—Prudence, Patience, Hope, and Dyer.
+The NBNERR is located over 2,400 acres of upland habitat and 1,730 acres of estuarine water across four islands in the bay—Prudence, Patience, Hope, and Dyer.
 Habitats within the reserve include salt marshes, maritime forests, and rocky and cobble shores.
 The reserve’s salt marshes provide valuable habitat for fish, crabs, and other wildlife, and important ecosystem services by filtering water and protecting the shoreline during strong coastal storms.
-About 50% of the original salt marshes in the reserve have either been altered or destroyed by human activities (e.g., roads, dikes, development); invasive species and pollution have also caused problems.
-Restoration efforts are underway at many salt marshes.
-This habitat is also threatened by climate change; impacts of concern include sea level rise, warmer temperatures, and coastal storms.
-Sea level rise may cause saltwater intrusion, which in turn may affect the groundwater supply of Prudence Island; the island gets a large percentage of its water supply from community wells.
-Volunteer monitoring and public workshops educating the island population on water conservation efforts will be used to inform efforts to protect these water supplies from saltwater contamination.
+About 50% of the original salt marshes in NBNERR have either been altered or destroyed by human activities (e.g., roads, dikes, development); invasive species and pollution have also caused problems.
+Restoration efforts are underway at many marshes.
+These habitats are also threatened by climate change; impacts of concern include sea level rise, warmer temperatures, and coastal storms.
+Sea level rise may cause saltwater intrusion, which in turn may affect the groundwater supply of Prudence Island.
+The island gets a large percentage of its water supply from community wells.
+Volunteer monitoring and public workshops educating the island population on water conservation efforts are used to inform efforts that protect these water supplies from saltwater contamination.

 Outcomes and Conclusions

-Gregg, R. M. (2010).
+Gregg, R. M. and J. Sheldon.
+(2021).
 Sentinel Monitoring of Salt Marshes in the Narragansett Bay National Estuarine Research Reserve[Case study on a project of the Narragansett Bay National Estuarine Research Reserve].
+Version 2.0.
 Product of EcoAdapt’s State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/sentinel-monitoring-salt-marshes-narra...
-(Last updated March 2010)
+(Last updated June 2021)